18-25 and want to learn to navigate? Check out our special courses for young people - Going the Extra Mile

 See below for more detail of what to bring.

-Do you need to be hill fit to do a hill/mountain navigation course?
-Yes, if you sign up for the 'two boot' or 'three boot'' course.
+Do you need to be hill fit to do a navigation course?
+Yes, if you sign up for the fitness level 2 or level 3 course.
 All the courses start with an indoor session, but will then be outside for approximately six hours.
 It will depend on the location you choose, how much height is gained and distance covered.

-Low level option.
-(One boot course) For those of you who would prefer a more mellow option and a less physically demanding day, we offer a low level option.
-The low level navigation course will be outside for five hours, covering a distance of around 6 - 8 km with ascent of a maximum of 200m.
+For those who would prefer a less strenuous and physically demanding day, we offer a fitness level 1 option which will be outside for around five hours, covering a distance of around 6 - 8 km with ascent of a maximum of 200m.
 The majority of the day will be on footpaths, but we may venture off path to practice walking on a bearing.

-One day navigation course: £TBC for Mountaineering Scotland members
+One day navigation course: £50 for Mountaineering Scotland members

 Why become a member?